Mystery Moon ~ Fun Factoids

 though no official spelling existed until Cloverway took over the release of

 the series.
-Many fans until then spelled her name phonetically, which for an
+Many fans until then spelled her name phonetically, which for an American

-was officially spelled "Rini".
+officially spelled "Rini".
 Now for the bunny part.

 While scouring the Internet for a different page, I accidentally wound up on a baby name site.
 Ironically, they had a list of Japanese baby names, and to my surprise, I found the name "Rini"